 For expats who prefer a more natural, relaxed, and surf-oriented lifestyle, the Western Algarve offers the best fit.
 The Central Algarve, known for its developed infrastructure, luxury resorts, marinas, golf courses, and international schools, is especially popular with families.

-Meanwhile, the Eastern Algarve appeals to those looking for a quieter, more traditional environment with a more affordable cost of living.
+Meanwhile, Algarve towns in the eastern region appeal to those looking for a quieter, more traditional environment with a more affordable cost of living.
 In this article, we’ll explore the best cities in the Algarve for expats and help you find the area that matches your lifestyle and priorities.

-The Best Cities in the Algarve for Expats to Live in 2025
+The Best Cities and Towns in the Algarve for Expats to Live in 2026

-The Algarve region offers a wide mix of areas for every lifestyle, from the rugged and laid-back West Algarve to the quieter and more traditional East Algarve.
-Here are the main areas expats explore when choosing where to live:
+The region offers a wide mix of Algarve towns for every lifestyle, from the rugged, laid-back West Algarve to the quieter, more traditional East Algarve.
+Here are the best places in Algarve that expats should explore when choosing where to live:

 - The Western Algarve